 Dark rum: This one isn’t shaken with the rest of the ingredients; it is the dark layer on top of the cocktail.
 The float on top adds a hint of complex flavor and a pretty appearance to this drink.

-Making a Mai Tai is easier than you’d think.
+Making this Pineapple Mai Tai is easier than you’d think.
 Here’s what to do:

 - Strain the ingredients into a rocks glass filled with ice.